Win-DVD/ff6-server/README.md

 There are many more versions I haven't really tested much.
 But pretty much can assume the newer the version, the worse it will function with this.

-Feel free to leave a post in the issue section if you have any questions or issues.
+Feel free to leave a post in the issue section or message me in Discord if you have any questions or issues.
 And thanks for reading :)

 Galaxy Note Edge on Android 4.4.4 and running game version 1.0.4:
 ![Screenshot_2025-04-24-18-07-41](https://github.com/user-attachments/assets/0ba249e1-d40e-4205-a34c-647c996af012)